Aravindray/PostgreSQL/Basic/pg-specific-cmds.md

 # How to display all the tables in PSQL?

 use `\dt` command to display all the table based on the logged in user.

+# How to display detailed version for a particular table?

+use `\d+ table_name` command, which display everything about the table.